The Department of Extra Mural Studies (DEMS) of HKU was formally instituted by the University Court on 21 May 1957.

 “Your Department [of Extra-Mural Studies], which was instituted by the Court yesterday, is the most important of all our departments as far as public relations are concerned.
 Planned aright and if given full scope, your work will touch every section of the community, every stratum of our society; it is the most important means of explaining or making available to the masses the knowledge accumulated by the few.”

-The restructuring of the Department of Extra-mural Studies into the School of Professional and Continuing Education (SPACE) in January 1992 not only involved a change of name and structure, but also marked a significant transformation in the School’s status and identity both with the University and wider society.
+The restructuring of the Department of Extra-mural Studies as the School of Professional and Continuing Education (HKU SPACE) in January 1992 not only involved a change of name and structure, but also marked a significant transformation in the School’s status and identity both within the University and in the wider society.

-Its enhanced status as a “School” within the University, has placed SPACE in a better position to proceed with its academic development.
+Its enhanced status as a “School” within the University, placed HKU SPACE in a better position to proceed with its academic development.

 In the 1990s the School was granted financial autonomy and a corporate status so that it could plan its activities with greater flexibility and respond to the continuing and professional education market in more flexible, prompt and pro-active ways.